0x000dea7c/dumb/README.md

 - X Try some SIMD/ASM to draw colours.
 - X Use a fixed time step for physics, not variable.
 Render as fast as possible, but interpolate.
 - X Draw primitives.
-- Refactor, add point structs to simplify function calls.
+- X Refactor, add point structs to simplify function calls.
-- Refactor, create a renderer module with a decent API.
+- X Refactor, create a renderer module with a decent API.
-- Add bound checking to framebuffer somehow.
+- X Add bound checking to framebuffer somehow.
 - Flood fill.
 - Parametrise AVX2 / SSE / SSE2.